Gold Beach

 Samuel H. Boardman State Scenic Corridor

-Samuel H. Boardman State Scenic Corridor is a 12-mile narrow stretch of rugged coastline with over 10 scenic coastal viewpoints, a few pocket-shaped beaches, and offshore sea stacks.
-You can enjoy this route by car or by hiking on the Oregon Coastal Trail.
+Samuel H. Boardman State Scenic Corridor is a 12-mile narrow stretch of rugged coastline with over 10 scenic coastal viewpoints, several pocket-shaped beaches, and offshore sea stacks.
+You can explore this picturesque route by car or by hiking the Oregon Coastal Trail.

 Hiking

 Hikers can enjoy the famous 40-mile Rogue River Trail from Foster Bar to Grave Creek Boat Ramp along the river section designated as Wild and Scenic.
 This is a lodge-to-lodge or camp-to-camp trail, so you can hike lightly.
-Lodges are reasonably spaced apart so extended hikes are not necessary.
-You can also start and end your hike at various points along the way if you are not inclined to hike the complete stretch of the trail.
+Lodges are reasonably spaced apart, so extended hikes are unnecessary.
+You can also start and end your hike at various points along the trail if you prefer a shorter trek.

 Myrtle Tree Trail is a 0.25-mile hike winding uphill with 200 feet elevation gain.
-This trail is home to the largest myrtlewood tree in the World.
-The tree is about 88 feet tall and 42 feet in circumference.
+This trail leads to the world's largest myrtlewood tree, standing about 88 feet tall and 42 feet in circumference.
 The trailhead is 10 miles upriver east of Gold Beach.

 Fishing